bogdanpet/eloquent-datatable/readme.md

 ## Description
 PHP class for displaying Eloquent collections as HTML table.
-Tested on Laravel, but should work in any project using eloquent as standalone package.
+Tested in Laravel, but should work in any project using eloquent as standalone package.
 ## Installation
+Download and require Datatable.php and DatatableActions.php
+Composer installation comming soon.
 ## Usage
 #### Basic usage
 For example, let's say that we have collection of users we want to show as a table.
 Creating collection and sharing it to your view should look like this in Laravel.